 - Download speed: The speed at which information is transferred from the internet to your computer.
 Better download speeds mean you can get photos, music, and video from the internet faster than if you're using a slow connection.
 You'll also be able to watch films and TV shows online with fewer pauses for loading.

 - Upload speed: The speed at which information is transferred from your computer to the internet.
 The faster the upload speed, the smoother the online experience you'll have.
 Upload speeds also determine how quickly you can send emails, post photos on Facebook or upload large videos or batches of photos to sites like YouTube and Flickr.
+If you're interested in which providers have the best upload speeds, you can find out in our full guide.

 On typical home broadband, upload speeds are considerably slower than download speeds, so don't be alarmed if you see a disparity between the two.
 Providers give 'downstream' data priority as most of us are more concerned with how quickly we can download stuff than how long it takes us to upload files.